bahar-shafieian/bahar-shafieian/README.md

 # Hi, I'm Bahar

-Data Science and Economics student (Università di Cassino) with hands-on research experience in NLP and machine learning, admitted to the **DSEH master's degree at the University of Milan (UniMi)**, starting 2026.
+Data Science and Economics student (Università di Cassino) with hands-on research experience in NLP and machine learning, admitted to the **Data Science master's degree at the University of Milan (UniMi)**, starting 2026.
 My work focuses on applied ML, NLP, recommendation/ranking systems, and business analytics.

 📍 Based in Italy — open to data science / ML / analytics opportunities in Milan 🔗 LinkedIn · 📧 bahar.shafieian2004@gmail.com